what is a layoff

 1. Work Sharing

-Work sharing involves a number of employees going through a reduction in their working hours (often on a temporary basis) during economic losses or downturns in order to cut the company’s expenses and avoid a permanent layoff.
+Work sharing involves several employees going through a reduction in their working hours (often temporarily) during economic losses or downturns to cut the company’s expenses and avoid a permanent layoff.

 2. Job Sharing